rossriley/capistrano-simpledeploy/README.md

 #### The Quick-Start Guide

-1. You need a `Capfile` in the root of your project.
+Step 1: You need a `Capfile` in the root of your project.
 Make it look something like this:

 ```
 # Include the Capistrano Dependencies